fgnt/tssep_data/egs/libri_css/README.md

 ## Evaluation

-To evaluate a pretrained model, run the following command:
+To evaluate a pretrained model, run the following command in the `<tssep_data>/egs/libri_css` folder:
 ```bash
 make tssep_pretrained_eval
 ```